Key takeaways

 Can landlords discriminate against dog breeds?

-As cruel as it might sound, yes, landlords can discriminate against dog breeds.
-However, this is not without reason.
+As unfair as it might sound, landlords can discriminate against dog breeds.
+However, this is not without reason, as some dogs are bred to be aggressive or have physical attributes that could cause harm to a person or animal.

 Why do so many apartments have breed restrictions?